 The anonymous producer and some time Acre Recordings contributor Opine Kosinsky got in touch recently reeling off about his recent musical acquisitions

 We take a listen to (and watch the video for) Gary Beck’s two track offering for Scotland’s mighty Soma Recordings – Algoreal / Naphtha.

 The unknown, anonymous producer and some time Acre Recordings contributor Opine Kosinsky got in touch recently reeling off about his recent musical acquisitions.
 Here’s what he wrote us.

 The first retrospective of Scanner’s double decade of operation is due for release later this month and it is essential material.

 Come in out of the cold with Laica and the Charcoal mini album from Brambles for Welsh label Serein.

-Militant Science commander in chief Blackford follows up his superb Smileys Dream EP with this fresh 3 tracker on Battery Park Studios.
+Militant Science commander in chief Blackford follows up his superb EP Smileys Dream with this fresh 3 tracker for Battery Park Studios.

 Laica takes to the caverns in search of Old Apparatus.

-Germany’s Maschinen Musik gets back in the game with this four tracker Eclipse EP from label head Dr Schmidt and label veteran Chrome.
+Germany’s Maschinen Musik gets back in the game with this four tracker Eclipse from label head Dr Schmidt and label veteran Solar Chrome.